 I find that it is harder to play ‘ukulele standing up than sitting down.
-With practice it gets easier, but some things are close to impossible to play well without a strap.
-Here are your main options when it comes to ‘ukulele straps:
+With practice it gets easier, but some things are still close to impossible to play well without a strap.
+By removing the need to support your ‘ukulele with your hands it is much easier to focus on playing with proper technique and efficiency.

-This style is my main choice for a strap.
-They are very comfortable and spread the weight out across your whole back.
-The only downside is that an ‘ukulele doesn’t balance as well as an electric guitar so you’ve got to be careful when you take your hands away from your instrument or it might to rid itself of the strap.
-Since the ‘ukulele isn’t very heavy, any guitar strap should work.
+Standard straps are very comfortable and spread the weight of the instrument across your whole back and shoulder.
+The only downside is that many ‘ukuleles don’t balance as well as an electric guitar so you’ve got to be careful when you take your hands away from your instrument or it might fall forward.
+Any guitar strap should work.
+Pick one that looks cool and give it a spin.
 Just by chance I ended up with a couple of the basic Ernie Ball ones.
-They are super basic, but come in cool colors and adjust just fine to ‘ukulele lengths.
+They are super plain, but come in cool colors and adjust just fine to ‘ukulele lengths.
 I even “bling”ed mine out with some retro buttons:

 This type of strap only uses one button on the end of the ‘ukulele so this is a good option for those who already have a pickup installed and don’t want to mess around with another button.
 One end of the strap is like a guitar strap with the slit in leather that slides over the button.
 The other has two strings that tie around the headstock/neck right behind the nut under and in between the strings and tuning pegs.
 Daniel Ho uses one of these occasionally.
 The only problem I foresee with one of these straps is that it puts strain on the ‘ukulele’s neck which could be a problem in the long run.
 I have seen thrifty artists (Byron Yasui) make straps like these out of twine.
 You can also tie a shoelace to one end of a normal guitar strap to adapt it for ‘ukulele.